4 Reasons Why You SHOULDN'T Hire Your Friend or Family to Shoot Your Wedding

 4. THERE'S A BIG DIFFERENCE BETWEEN WORKING AT AND ATTENDING A WEDDING

 While many of your other friends and family will be relaxed, enjoying their time together and celebrating, your photographer family member or friend will not.
 They'll be working.
-They'll be on their feet most of the day, have to stop conversations half way through, and overall will not be having the same expereince at your wedding, as other guests.
+They'll be on their feet most of the day, have to stop conversations half way through, and overall will not be having the same experience at your wedding, as other guests.

 Although this makes wedding photography sound like the most horrid job in the world, there truly isn't any other event that we love more!
 The big difference between hiring professional photographers and your family member or friend is that we don't know your family- we won't be upset because we didn't get to sit down and catch up with people we haven't seen in years.
 We are always absolutely thrilled to spend the day with you and celebrating you!
-Having been on both sides of working at a family wedding we can tell you very easily: please let your friends and family be guests at your wedding!
+Having been on both sides of working at and attending a family/friend wedding we can tell you very easily: please let your friends and family be guests at your wedding!